 Did Touch Up Cup get a deal on Shark Tank?

-In the end, they decided to go with Mycoskie and accepted his offer of $200,000 for 25%.
+Yes, the Touch Up Cup founders decided to go with Blake Mycoskie and accepted his offer of $200,000 for 25% stake.

 What happened to Touch Up Cup after Shark Tank?

-As expected, The Touch Up Cup experienced a “Shark Tank effect” wherein the product was sold out on both the company website and on Amazon after the Shark Tank episode aired.
+As expected, The Touch Up Cup experienced a “Shark Tank effect” wherein the product was sold out on both the company website and on Amazon after the episode aired.

 The father and son duo also appeared on various local TV shows to talk about their experience appearing on Shark Tank.
 They shared that were lucky to be part of the Top 100 auditionees from more than 40,000 applicants who wanted to pitch their product on Shark Tank.